-There's plenty more to discover on the fringe of Cardiff, too.
-Here's a weekend plan that lets you take in the best of the city and its surrounding attractions.
+There's plenty more to discover on the fringes of our capital city too.
+Here's a plan for a weekend in Cardiff that lets you take in the best of the city and its surrounding attractions.

 Day 1 - morning: Cardiff

-Compact, friendly and full of personality, Cardiff is an ideal city break destination.
+Compact, friendly and full of personality, Cardiff is an ideal city break destination for a weekend in South Wales.
 Start your day by exploring the centre of the capital city.
 Cardiff shopping is excellent, offering a wide choice of shops from big brands like John Lewis, Vivienne Westwood and The White Company to individual boutiques and delis housed in splendid Victorian and Edwardian arcades.
 Cardiff Castle is well worth a visit (you may never have seen interior decor so opulent!), while the neighbouring Bute Park is a serene green spot for river-watching, tree-admiring and all-round relaxing.

 Feeling hungry?
 Try the Potted Pig, a smart restaurant located in an underground bank vault.
 It serves modern British cuisine with French and New York influences, with a menu that changes depending on what’s in season.